How Do CAN-C Eye Drops Actually Reverse Cataracts?

 Granted some may say that her senses have merely heightened, at this point.
 Heck I’ll buy that philosophy too!!!
 But I have to give some credit to these drops because I feel that are enough little oddities about her that are beyond just increased confidence and familiarity with surroundings.
 I know my way around too.
 But if you blindfold me and spin me around and take me many acres past where I was standing when you blindfolded me, see how well I find my way back – not very well.
 Emmy developed uveitis, which caused the cataracts.
 So I don’t ever expect her to be a sighted horse again, as it were.
 Even if she is seeing some degree of shadows now and perhaps a better degree of light than she was back in March (and I think that maybe this is the case), I’ll take it!!!
 Better is better and that works for me.
 I thank God Almighty that I did not put her down, as some had hinted I should do.

-Q. What if the cataract has been there a long time and my horse is totally blind in that eye?
+Q. What if the cataract has been there a long time and my horse is totally blind?

 A: If the cataract is advanced to the point of total blindness the results are likely to be less than a 100% reversal with the use of Can-C. Cataracts at this stage often have hardened significantly and are more resistant to the good effects of Can-C™.
 Several points here; once cataracts have reached this advanced stage they become a constant irritant to the animal.
 The eyes can become very prone to infection as a result.
 Sadly, in many of these more severe cases, removal of the eye is advised.
 Can-C™ can reduce the risk of infection and even reduce these more mature cataracts in some instances with extended use.
 It is also important to note that the irritation can be significantly reduced as a result of Can-C™ being applied daily.
 As always it is advised to follow the advice of your veterinarian.